sparkflows/sparkflows-docs/docs/installation/configuration/different-default-values-startup.rst

 When the configuration values are saved, they get updated in the database.

-Even if they are removed from ``configuration.properties``, they would have been saved in the database.
+Even if they are removed from ``configuration.properties``, they would be saved in the database.